 For RHEL/CentOS/Oracle Linux 7: rpm -qa grep ambari-agent

 For SLES 12: rpm -qa grep ambari-agent

-For Ubuntu 14: dpkg -1 ambari-agent
+For Ubuntu 16:

-For Ubuntu 16: dpkg -l ambari-agent
+dpkg -l ambari-agent

+For Debian 9:

-For Debian 9: dpkg -l ambari-agent
+For Debian 7. dpkg -l ambari-agent

 Upgrade Ambari Metrics

 If you have Ambari Metrics installed, you have some manual steps to perform as part of the upgrade.
 Upgrading Ambari Metrics involves ensuring that it is in Maintenance Mode, upgrading the Metrics Collector, and upgrading the Ambari Metrics Grafana component.